UltraSalem/mightykingdoms/mightykingdoms_full.md

 publish.sh script requires linux with pandoc and wkhtmltopdf installed.
 This script will take the chapter files, combine them into a single md file, then a html file, and convert into PDF.

+####Versions
+Files in the *dev* branch are the ones being actively worked on, and will be the most up to date.
+They may, however, contain untested rules or features that may or may not be unbalanced.

+Files in the *master* branch should be more stable, and are likely to have been playtested enough to think they are generally balanced.

 ~~~~
 # Install prerequisites on Ubuntu